 Now is the perfect time to assess whether your prices are right for you and your customer.
 Being self-employed can make increasing your prices seem scary and, dare I say it, greedy.
 But aligning your prices with the market and competitors is an important thing to do – and may lead to the realisation that you’re not currently charging enough.

 Wondering how to go about raising your prices?
 You could try following these five steps.

 The first thing you need to do is dedicate some time to researching what others are charging, and what you need to charge.
 You can do this by searching for your industry keywords in Google and finding people who have similar services, or having a look on websites that list how much self-employed people are charging for certain services.
 For example, if you work in the media, NUJ Media has a comprehensive site with prices for all the big media outlets.

 You also need to make sure that the price you’re charging is one that covers your costs and also covers additional self-employed costs like holiday pay and National Insurance.
-There are a few calculators around that will help you work it out (try Contractor Calculator), or you could search for how much your role would be full-time as an employee.
+There are a few calculators around that will help you work it out (try Contractor Calculator (external link)), or you could search for how much your role would be full-time as an employee.